 Attribute Name Instruction Trip ID This ID must match the one given in the trip start report.
 Client number Enter the client number of the permit holder.
 Fishing under High Seas Permit?
 Enter yes or no. Is vessel used?
 Enter yes or no. Vessel number Enter the vessel's registration number as shown on its certificate of registration.
 Fishing method code Enter the code for the fishing method used on this fishing event.
 See Part 7 of Schedule 2.
 Target species code Enter the species code of the main species you are trying to catch during this event.
 It may not be the species you actually catch most of.
 See Part 1 of Schedule 2.
-Mitigation device codes If mitigation devices are used, enter the code for each device used (see Part 8 of Schedule 2).
 Maximum number of lines used Enter the maximum number of lines used at any one time.
 Maximum number of hooks used For pole and line, and hand line methods, enter the maximum number of hooks used at any one time.
 For trolling, enter the maximum number of lures used at any one time.
 Start details (date/time/position) The start details record when and where the vessel or fisher is immediately prior to the first lines or lures being deployed.
 Information about the system/manual fields are in clauses 8 and 9.
 Finish details (date/time/position) The finish details record when and where the vessel or fisher is immediately after the last line or lure has been removed from the water.
 Information about the system/manual fields are in clauses 8 and 9.
 Catch records See below Is NFPS catch present?
 Enter yes or no. Amendment reason You must complete this if you are amending a report (e.g. by updating, correcting, or adding to it).
 Notes Enter any additional notes here.
 There are no restrictions on what you can include.